 You always have a choice about whether or not you wish to receive information from us and the frequency of it.
-You can change your mailing preference at any time by telephoning us on 01242 252 871, sending a letter to our office, or via email to firstname.lastname@example.org.
+You can change your mailing preference at by telephoning us on 01242 252 871, sending a letter to our office, or via email to firstname.lastname@example.org.

 You may also opt-out of receiving campaigning and fundraising emails from us at any time by clicking the ‘unsubscribe’ link in any email we send to you.